 1. Inexpensive & Easy to Make Chalk Paint

-A couple of years ago, I discovered that the paint color I chose to paint our kitchen cabinets in the Arizona vacation house was strikingly similar to Annie Sloan’s Paris Grey.
-It’s called Behr Classic Gray, and I luckily I had it on hand to make chalk paint.
+A couple of years ago, I discovered that the paint color I chose for our kitchen cabinets in the Arizona vacation house is very similar to Annie Sloan’s Paris Grey.
+It’s called Behr Classic Silver, and I had some on hand to make chalk paint.

 You can use any container to make the chalk paint, and I suggest having 2 containers available.
 Mix the paint recipe in one, then pour some into a second container for stenciling, refilling as necessary.